-- acknowledged and rewarded to make her feel valued and part of the team? - in the formal performance review (appraisal) process? - Could a performance conversation have taken place sooner with Meena, to prevent her attitude affecting the work of other team members?
+- In the past has Meena's contribution been recognised, acknowledged and rewarded to make her feel valued and part of the team? - in the formal performance review (appraisal) process? - Could a performance conversation have taken place sooner with Meena, to prevent her attitude affecting the work of other team members?